-Volunteer Internships provide qualified college students and adults with professional skills in various areas of museum operations and education.
-While we are not able to offer a stipend, we feel that our internships offer a unique experience and the opportunity to build new skills.
+Volunteer internships provide qualified college students and adults with professional skills in various areas of museum operations and education.
+While we are not able to offer a stipend, we feel that our internships offer a unique experience and the opportunity to develop new skills.
 Those interested in receiving credits for an internship should investigate this with their institution.
-High school students fulfilling an "internship" for their school should consider job opportunities listed in volunteering.
+High school students fulfilling an "internship" requirement for their schools should consider job opportunities listed in volunteering.

-For a more detailed job description and application information for any of the internships listed below contact: Lois Kuter, Volunteer Coordinator, at email@example.com or 215-299-1029.
+For a more detailed job description and application information for any of the internships listed below contact: Lois Kuter, Volunteer Manager, at email@example.com or 215-299-1029.